Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Conclusions

 \section{Conclusions}

-In this study, an antifragile reinforcement learning (RL) framework has been developed, employing a mechanism for switching between robust policies to enhance adaptability in the presence of adversarial observation attacks.
+In this study, a meta-policy adaptive framework has been developed, employing a mechanism for switching between robust policies to enhance adaptability in the presence of self-induced adversarial observation attacks.
 DTS is utilized to optimally transition between robust models, mitigating the overall distributional shift in value estimation under adversarial perturbations.
-The theoretical framework is derived which states the optimality of DTS based switching and inducing antifragile behaivour against unseen adversarial attacks.
+The theoretical framework is derived which states the optimality of DTS based switching and inducing antifragile behaviour against unseen adversarial attacks.

-The proposed DTS-based antifragile RL approach is evaluated against progressively stronger adversarial attacks, including hijacking-induced spoofing, and benchmarked against conventional robust and standard RL techniques.
+The proposed DTS-based switching approach is evaluated against progressively stronger adversarial attacks, including hijacking-induced spoofing, and benchmarked against conventional robust and standard RL techniques.
 The key findings of this study are as follows. \begin{itemize} \item \textbf{Non-stationarity of action robust policies under adversarial attacks:} Analyzing various robust models under escalating adversarial attacks reveals that a single robust model does not maintain optimal performance across different attack intensities.
 This underscores the necessity of dynamic policy switching to achieve optimal resilience.
+The ablation studies with respect to other bandit algorithms show that DTS maintains the best safety as compared to other algorithms.

-\item \textbf{Enhanced Robustness Against Strong PGD Adversarial Attacks:} The DTS-based antifragile RL algorithm outperforms standard and benchmark robust RL methods in countering stronger Projected Gradient Descent (PGD) attacks, particularly in terms of minimizing navigation path lengths with average reward improvement of 50\% and increased average number of conflict-free trajectories by around 5 \% with respect to adversarial RL and 10 \% with respect to probabilistic robust RL.
+\item \textbf{Enhanced Robustness Against Strong PGD Adversarial Attacks:} The DTS-based meta-policy switching framework outperforms standard and benchmark robust RL methods in countering stronger Projected Gradient Descent (PGD) attacks, particularly in terms of minimizing navigation path lengths with average reward improvement of 50\% and increased average number of conflict-free trajectories by around 5\% with respect to adversarial RL and 10\% with respect to probabilistic robust RL.

-\item \textbf{Navigation Resilience to Spoofing Attacks:} The proposed antifragile RL approach demonstrates superior resilience to previously unseen spoofing attacks compared to robust and standard RL models.
+\item \textbf{Navigation Resilience to Spoofing Attacks:} The meta-policy adaptive switching framework demonstrates superior resilience to previously unseen spoofing attacks compared to robust and standard RL models.
 This highlights the core principle of antifragility, in which a system trained under weaker adversarial conditions exhibits the capacity to counter unforeseen attack scenarios effectively.

 \end{itemize}